aws/karpenter-provider-aws/docs/aws/provisioner-launch-templates-options.md

 ## Architecture

-One paritial solution to the architecture issue brought up above would be to remove the ability to specify the `architecture` in the provisioner at all.
+One partial solution to the architecture issue brought up above would be to remove the ability to specify the `architecture` in the provisioner at all.
 However, this does not seem like a good idea because the provisioner is not specific to EC2, and therefore the